Jarmoco/To-Do/README.md

 <!-- Known Issues -->

 ### ✨ Coming Soon
+* Show who has added a task in the task list
 * English language
 * Ability to edit and remove tasks
 * See tasks assigned for other days